Terafora/Rosie-Odenkirk-Portfolio/README.md

 ![スクリーンショット 2023-09-16 204231](https://github.com/terrafora1/Rosie-Odenkirk-Portfolio/assets/144109245/2d752899-081d-4af5-a7f8-6d277c53f1e8)

-The site is fullt responisve and works on all form factors.
+The site is fully responisve and works on all form factors.
 If you do encounter any errors then please contact me on here or via e-mail: Charlie.Stone649@gmail.com

 ## Technologies: